VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 disk image to your hard disk.
 Just create a new VICE directory in your applications folder (/Applications) and copy all files there.

+If you like, you can move the Application binaries anywhere you want.

-1.4 Create Bundles for each Emulator
+1.4 Create Bundles for each Emulator (Optional; Only for X11/Xaw and Gtk+ Port)

 The VICE distribution contains a single application bundle called VICE.
 If you run this one by double clicking on it then it will ask which emulator to run.